h-ohsaki/xpywm/README.md

 # DESCRIPTION

-This manual page documents *xpywm*, a simple but extensible X11 window manager written in Python.  *xpywm* is a Python version of *pwm*, an X11 window manager written in Perl.
+This manual page documents *xpywm*, a simple but extensible X11 window manager written in Python.  *xpywm* is a Python version of *pwm* (http://www.lsnl.jp/~ohsaki/software/pwm/), an X11 window manager written in Perl.

 Development of *pwm* was motivated by perlwm (http://perlwm.sourceforge.net/), which is a window manager written entirely in Perl.
 The idea of implementing